top of page

 A Time of Receiving

-from our sacred texts.
-Cantor Pepperstone leads AAC's services for both days of Shavuot, which includes the chanting of Akdamut and reading the Ten Commandments on the first day, and the chanting of Ruth and the Yizkor service on the second day.
+For Shavuot, we begin a Tikkun Leil Shavuot, an evening of learning from our sacred texts.
+AAC holds services for both days of Shavuot, which includes the Ten Commandments on the first day, and the chanting of Ruth and the Yizkor service on the second day.

 passover